GunnerLab/Stable-MCCE/wiki/docs/quick.md

 $ step1.py 1DPX.pdb
 ```

+If this step quits and complain about unrecognized residues, please refere to the section of [making new paramter files](newftpl.md).
 ### Step 2 make side chain conformers
 This step makes alternative side chain locations and ionization states.
 ```